Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Guided Heritage Walks of Old Delhi

-If you prefer to take a guided tour of Old Delhi, I highly recommend these companies:
+If you prefer to take a guided tour of Old Delhi, I recommend these companies:

 Doing a self-guided heritage walk of Old Delhi is absolutely manageable.
 Follow this itinerary as your guide, but don’t be afraid to veer off and explore.
 Just about every nook and cranny of Old Delhi is interesting and has a story to tell.